 If both Ella and Kandy are on your Sri Lanka itinerary, this beautiful train journey is a must.
 The 7-hour train ride is incredibly charming and guarantees memories that last a lifetime.

 The most authentic experience is between the locals in the 3rd class, which is also the cheapest option.
-The vibe that reigns inside the dusty train cabins is extraordinary at it’s finest.
+The vibe that reigns inside the dusty train cabins is extraordinary at its finest.
 Never ever had I experienced such an authentic journey in my life.

 While the train slowly navigates along the winding tracks you’ll pass dense forest hills, vibrant local villages and hundreds of flourishing tea fields.
 Literally everything the light touches is pure beauty and bliss.
-Try to reach for an open door or a window seat once you’ll reach the most picturesque part of the journey: Nanu Oya to Ella.
+Try to reach for an open door or a window seat once you reach the most picturesque part of the journey: Nanu Oya to Ella.

-Getting a ticket on the day of departing can be difficult due to the still-rising of popularity.
+Getting a ticket on the day of departing can be difficult due to the still-rising popularity.
 To be sure you’ll have a spot on the train you do wise to buy a ticket 1 – 2 days in advance.
 You can also book a ticket online by clicking here.

 Where | Kandy Railway Station